I. About a Ph.D.

 Q4: Will I need any other special preparation?

-The basic requirement to enter this program is an MA or MS in mathematics, statistics or a related field.
+In addition to satisfying the university-wide graduate admission requirements, a B.A., B.S., M.A. or M.S. in mathematics, statistics, or a closely related field is required.
 A student must have completed a core of graduate classes or their equivalents including: Linear Algebra and Matrix Theory, Real Analysis, Data Analysis with Statistical Software, Mathematical Statistics I and II, and Linear Models.
 Applications that do not meet these standards will be reviewed on an individual basis.

 Q5: How long will the program take?